zer0-os/zNS/README.md

 yarn test
 ```
 This will launch `docker-compose` with MongoDB instance on it, required for some tests.
 Then launch all the tests in the `./test` directory.

+> Note: If you do not have Docker installed this will fail.

 ### Submit Work
 All new code is submitted through Pull Requests **ONLY**.
 Please make sure that you have all the tests passing in CircleCI and that